 [Read here about wound healing process in detail.]

 Wounds which are not apposed heal by the formation of scar formation than full thickness regeneration.
-The tissue defect can result in unsightly scar, undesirable contractures [due to contractile nature of scar].
+The tissue defect can result in an unsightly scar, undesirable contractures [due to the contractile nature of scar].

 To minimize scar formation and to accelerate healing time, different wound care dressings and different techniques of skin substitution are done.